 Starting with the cyber perimeter of your network is a great place to begin the process of securing your company.
 A few simple steps can make a big difference.
 Consider implementing:

-- Email with spam filter and multi-factor authentication.
-Over half of the emails sent globally are spam.
+Over half of all emails sent globally are spam.
 A spam filter can help protect against phishing emails and malicious links with strategies to take your password and other sensitive information.
-Multi-factor authentication adds another layer of security to further reduce cybersecurity breaches.

-- Training.
 On average, four out of every 100 employees will click on a malicious link presented to them.
 A cybersecurity training program can shrink that number and provide best practices on how to recognize threats and what not to click on.
 Cybersecurity awareness training provides excellent reporting on which employees or groups of employees are causing your organization the most risk.
 You can evaluate if their cybersecurity awareness improves over time by continued campaigns aimed at changing any bad habits.

 Ramp up Your Security